Head of Department: Miss S Rusher

-In Year 10 and 11 students study Maths for 4 hours per week.
-They will continue to develop the skills and knowledge they have developed at Key Stage 3, working to ever higher levels of challenge and difficulty.
+In Year 9, 10 and 11 students study Maths for 4 hours per week.
+They will continue to develop and will move on to applying the skills and knowledge they have developed at Key Stage 3, working to even higher levels of challenge and difficulty.

-Year 10 is an opportunity to consolidate and develop the ideas from KS3.
+Year 9 and 10 are opportunities to consolidate and develop the ideas from KS3.

 More advanced topics at GCSE level include:

 • Number -limits of accuracy, repeated percentage change